AdaptiveMotorControlLab/CellSeg3D/_sources/source/guides/training_module_guide.rst

 **Training** allows you to train models for cell segmentation.
 Whenever necessary, pre-trained weights will be automatically downloaded and integrated.

+See `Usage section <https://adaptivemotorcontrollab.github.io/CellSeg3d/welcome.html#usage>`_ for instructions on launching the plugin.

 .. important::
     At present, only inference on **3D volumes is supported**.
 Ensure that both your image and label folders contain a set of **3D image files**, in either **`.tif`** or **`.tiff`** format.
 Loading a folder of 2D images as a stack is supported only if